 It is more likely that the school will need to deal with incidents that involve inappropriate rather than illegal misuse.
 It is important that any incidents are dealt with as soon as possible in a proportionate manner, and that members of the school community are aware that incidents have been dealt with.
-At the descretion of the Senior Leadership Team, reported Online Safety incidents should be discussed in Online Safety Council Sub-committee meetings.
+At the descretion of the Senior Leadership Team, reported e-Safety incidents should be discussed in E-safety Council Subcommittee meetings.
 It is intended that incidents of misuse will be dealt with through normal behaviour / disciplinary procedures, as follows (please see table overleaf):